Episodes of a Hip Hop Memory

 Play, pause, stop, rewind

-The beginning of my Hip Hop journey began at Rambert - unbeknowst to Rambert students and teachers alike - I would practice my popping in the studio during twilight hours.
+My Hip Hop journey began at Rambert - unbeknowst to Rambert students and teachers alike - where I would practice my popping in the studio during twilight hours.
 After my day’s training when everyone went to their digs, with tape cassette in hand, I entered the empty studio and I was alone with my thoughts of what moves I was going to practice.
 My Hip Hop mix tape - which I had recorded and compiled in the library during my breaks - used my 12’ vinyl imports of: Planet Rock and Looking for the Perfect Beat by Africa Bambaataa and The Soulsonic Force as well as Pack Jam by The Jonzun Crew; those tracks always gave me the energy to perfect my B-Boying.
 Once I had finished after a few hours, sweat pouring from my body, I would shower, leave the studio and head home to eat supper.

 My Hip Hop training was punctuated by many feature films during the early 80s; they added to my knowledge and led me to breaking as another technique to learn.
 I watched Flashdance - which featured The Rock Steady Crew (RSC) - and Wild Style in the cinema in 1983.
 The scene in Flashdance was very short, however, it had a huge impact on me.
 During my summer break from Rambert, I would hire a VHS and watch how they did backspins and windmills.
 Play pause stop.
 Play pause stop play.
 Rewind slow-motion play.
 It was the only way to learn in the 80s, no YouTube, no social media, no teachers.
 The television screen was my shifu.

 I watched the Rock Steady Crew and the McDonalds Double Dutch Girls (aka The Fantastic Four) at Olympia London (1983) twice in one day with my identical twin brother Stephen.
 We heard that they were having an exhibition tour so we went along and while we were waiting to be admitted, we got chatting to two female staff members who were checking tickets; being a twin certainly had its perks!
 After we watched them once they allowed us in again for free.
-We both learnt a lot from RSC - how to perform, how to get the crowd going and sheer showmanship.
+We both learnt a lot from RSC - how to perform, how to get the crowd going and showmanship.

 Having a crew was really important to my Hip Hop peers in Leicester, so Stephen and I created our unique group, well duo, The Clone Crew; our names were Synchro Steve and Slick Mick!
 We did the pilgrimage to Covent Garden as that was the place to be seen breaking.
 Some breakers, I cannot remember their names, asked if we wanted to busk, so we did, we had a set that we’d already practiced so we were ready.
 They collected a lot money from the audience.
 However, we didn’t mind not getting a share of the collection, we just wanted to say we had performed at Covent Garden.